The significance of urinary eosinophils

 Acute interstitial nephritis (AIN) is clinically suspected when a patient presents with acute renal failure, exposure to an offending drug, and sterile pyuria.
 (See "Clinical manifestations and diagnosis of acute interstitial nephritis".)

-Activation of eosinophils and other mononuclear white cells plays a significant role in the pathophysiology of AIN [1-3], and case series describe the presence of eosinophils in the renal interstitium on histological examination along with macrophages, lymphocytes, and plasma cells [4,5].
-The demonstration of urinary eosinophils has been proposed as a noninvasive test to aide in the diagnosis of AIN.
+Activation of eosinophils and other mononuclear white cells plays a significant role in the pathophysiology of AIN [1-3], and case series describe the presence of eosinophils in the renal interstitium on histologic examination along with macrophages, lymphocytes, and plasma cells [4,5].
+The demonstration of urinary eosinophils has been proposed as a noninvasive test to aid in the diagnosis of AIN.

-However, the available data suggest that the presence of urinary eosinophils lacks the necessary test characteristics to definitively confirm or exclude a diagnosis of AIN.
+However, the available data suggest that the presence of urinary eosinophils lacks the necessary test characteristics to definitively confirm or exclude a diagnosis of acute interstitial nephritis (AIN).